abhikr-cmu/nlp-asgn3/README.md

 # 11-711 Advanced Natural Language Processing Project

-### Team Members : Abhishek Kumar, Deep Karkhanis, Nilay Pande
+#### Team Members : Abhishek Kumar, Deep Karkhanis, Nilay Pande

-### Reproduced results obtained the paper
+### We have reproduced results mentioned in the paper
 Here are the evaluation numbers for the provided checkpoints:

 | Dataset | Results      | Metric             |